movidius/ncsdk/docs/c_api/mvncSetGraphOption.md

 .
 .
 .
-    // open NCS device to initialize deviceHandle.
+    // Open NCS device to initialize deviceHandle.
-    // read compiled graph file into graphFileBuf and put length of it in graphFileLen
+    // Read compiled graph file into graphFileBuf and put length of it in graphFileLen

-    // allocate the graph
+    // Allocate the graph
     void* graphHandle;
     retCode = mvncAllocateGraph(deviceHandle, &graphHandle, graphFileBuf, graphFileLen);
     if (retCode != MVNC_OK)
-    {   // error allocating graph
+    {   // Error allocating graph
         printf("Could not allocate graph for file: %s\n", GRAPH_FILE_NAME);
     }
     else
-    {   // successfully allocated graph.
+    {   // Successfully allocated graph.
 Now graphHandle is ready to go.
-        // use graphHandle for other API calls and call mvncDeallocateGraph
+        // Use graphHandle for other API calls and call mvncDeallocateGraph
         // when done with it.
         printf("Successfully allocated graph for %s\n", GRAPH_FILE_NAME);

-        // set the graph option for blocking calls int dontBlockValue = 0;
+        // Set the graph option for blocking calls int dontBlockValue = 0;
         retCode = mvncSetGraphOption(graphHandle, MVNC_DONTBLOCK, &dontBlockValue, sizeof(int));
         if (retCode == MVNC_OK)